Peer review process

 This is a very impressive tour de force by an all-star collaborative team of researchers.
 The study represents a tremendous leap forward (pun intended) in terms of our understanding of kangaroo locomotion.
 Some might wonder why such an unusual species is of much interest.
 But, in my opinion, the classic study by Dawson and Taylor in 1973 of kangaroos launched the modern era of running biomechanics/energetics and applies to varying degrees to all animals that use bouncing gaits (running, trotting, galloping and of course hopping).
 The puzzling metabolic energetics findings of Dawson & Taylor (little if any increase in metabolic power despite increasing forward speed) remain a giant unsolved problem in comparative locomotor biomechanics and energetics.
 It is our "dark matter problem".

 This study is certainly a hop towards solving the problem.
-But, the title of the paper overpromises and the authors present little attempt to provide an overview of the remaining big issues.
 The study clearly shows that the ankle and to a lesser extent the mtp joint are where the action is.
-They clearly show in great detail by how much and by what means the ankle joint tendons experience increased stress at faster forward speeds.
+They show in great detail by how much and by what means the ankle joint tendons experience increased stress at faster forward speeds.
 Since these were zoo animals, direct measures were not feasible, but the conclusion that the tendons are storing and returning more elastic energy per hop at faster speeds is solid.
 The conclusion that net muscle work per hop changes little from slow to fast forward speeds is also solid.
 Doing less muscle work can only be good if one is trying to minimize metabolic energy consumption.
-However, to achieve greater tendon stresses, there must be greater muscle forces.
+However, to achieve the greater tendon stresses, there must be greater muscle forces.
 Unless one is willing to reject the premise of the cost of generating force hypothesis, that is an important issue to confront.
 Further, the present data support the Kram & Dawson finding of decreased contact times at faster forward speeds.
-Kram & Taylor and subsequent applications of (and challenges to) their approach supports the idea that shorter contact times (tc) require recruiting more expensive muscle fibers and hence greater metabolic costs.
-Therefore, I think that it is incumbent on the present authors to clarify that this study has still not tied up the metabolic energetics across speed problems and placed a bow atop the package.
-Fortunately, I am confident that the impressive collective brain power that comprises this author list can craft a paragraph or two that summarizes these ideas and points out how the group is now uniquely and enviably poised to explore the problem more using a dynamic SIMM model that incorporates muscle energetics (perhaps ala' Umberger et al.).
-Or perhaps they have other ideas about how they can really solve the problem.
+Kram & Taylor and subsequent applications of (and challenges to) their approach support the idea that shorter contact times (tc) require recruiting more expensive muscle fibers and hence greater metabolic costs.
+The present authors have clarified that this study has still not tied up the metabolic energetics across speed problem and they now point out how the group is now uniquely and enviably poised to explore the problem more using a dynamic SIMM model that incorporates muscle energetics.

 Author response: